Last updated on February 16, 2026

 Gemstone Mine has three uses, and once they’re used the land is gone.
 But in decks that have a heavy multicolor requirement, it can be a valuable asset.
 The card gets better if you have land graveyard recursion so you can play the mine again with all charges.
 It’s clearly better in the early game, as you’re developing your mana base, and it’s okay to let the mine go once you’ve got enough lands.

-These lands are called battle lands because they were printed in Battle for Zendikar, and only in allied color pairs.
+These lands are called battle lands because they were printed in Battle for Zendikar.
 The more basic lands you have in your deck, the better, as they’ll come into play untapped more reliably.
 Plus, they’re fetchable since they have the basic land types.
 Two basics are the name of the game, after all, it takes two to tango.

 These lands get their name because they require you to bounce a land back to your hand.
 It’s actually a nice upside because they generate 2 mana, so it’s as if you just drew another land.
 You can get small synergies going on like reusing ETB effects on lands, reset cards like Gemstone Mine, or effects that allow you to play more than one land each turn.
 You should play them in 2-color decks, slow decks, and decks that lean heavier towards a color combination.
 Sometimes your deck is mainly but you splash a lot of cards, so in that case a card like Azorius Chancery is perfect.

 The temples, first printed in Theros, are among the easiest inclusions in any deck.
 A tap land that gives you a free scry on ETB is an elegant design because you’ll get a clear downside and a clear upside.
-It’s not bad in multiples either, since scrying each turn upsets some of the tempo loss.
+It’s not bad in multiples either, since scrying on multiple turns upsets some of the tempo loss.
 There are temples in all color pairs, and they’re always being reprinted in Commander products to stay accessible.

-Available only in allied-color pairs, these are the filter lands, and with these you’ll be able to turn a colorless mana into two colors of mana.
-The main downside is that they don’t do anything on their own, so you’ll have to think a little harder to use them and not tap your lands in the wrong order.
+These are the filter lands which turn a colorless mana into two colors of mana.
+The main downside is that they don’t do anything on their own, so you have to think a little harder to use them and not tap your lands in the wrong order.
 These tend to shine in 2- and 3-color decks.

 These lands don’t fix your mana, but they come with special abilities to spend mana and profit.
 They’re usually a worthy addition in decks that can pay their activated abilities.
 What’s more, they offer special synergies.
 In a +1/+1 counter theme, it’s nice to run Gavony Township, while in decks with a lifegain theme you’d like to run Vault of the Archangel, and so on.